dya8/SCT-Hackathon-Round-1/README.md

 # Find the Best Delivery Route

-This repo involves optimizing the delivery route for a vehicle starting from the depot of an eCommerce organization (like Walmart) to deliver packages to customer location.The process of finding the best route involves:
+This program involves optimizing the delivery route for a vehicle starting from the depot of an eCommerce organization (like Walmart) to deliver packages to customer location.The process of finding the best route involves:

 Origin Point Identification: The delivery process begins at the depot, which serves as the starting point for the vehicle's journey.